American Opportunity and Lifetime Learning Tax Credits (Tax Year 2020)

 What should I do if I do not understand the dollar amounts on the 1098T or if they do not agree with my records?

-Due to the transition from reporting Box 2 charges to Box 1 payments effective 2018, and the fact that the university billed for Spring 2019 in the calendar year 2018, payments for qualified charges may have reached the cap limit in 2018 and there may not have been any remaining qualified chagrges to be paid in 2019.
-If any new qualified charges were posted for Spring in 2019, then a payment may show in Box 1 for those 2019 charges only.
+Due to the transition from reporting Box 2 charges to Box 1 payments effective 2018, and the fact that the university billed for Spring 2020 in the calendar year 2019, payments for qualified charges may have reached the cap limit in 2019 and there may not have been any remaining qualified chagrges to be paid in 2020.
+If any new qualified charges were posted for Spring in 2020, then a payment may show in Box 1 for those 2020 charges only.
 Even though Box 1 may be blank or show a lower amount than you actually paid, you do not have to claim what we report.
 Work with a tax preparer or advisor if needed.
 The 1098-T is only an informational tool to use to assist in completing your taxes.
-The university can also supply you with an itemized breakdown of charges and payments for your records if you plan to claim an amount other than what is reported on your tax form.
+The university can also supply you with an itemized breakdown of charges and payments for your records if you plan to claim an amount other than what is reported on your 1098-T.

 Can my parent, spouse or tax preparer speak to someone in the Student Accounts Office regarding my 1098-T form?

 Due to the Family Educational Rights and Privacy Act (FERPA), only the student, or those persons the student has authorized via a signed authorization form, may contact the Student Accounts Office for information or assistance regarding the 1098-T form.
-To grant permission to another individual, please visit the Student Accounts Office with your SU ID card to complete an authorization form.
+To grant permission to another individual, please complete a FERPA Consent Form found here and submit it to the Student Accounts Office with a copy of your SU ID card via email@example.com.

 How do I Request a Duplicate 1098T?

 To request a duplicate 1098-T, visit ECSI’s website at https://heartland.ecsi.net.
 Instructions for logging in once you are at the ECSI site are as follows.
 (Make sure you turn off your Pop-up blocker for this site.)